 QUALITY INDICATOR EXEMPLARY EFFECTIVE MINIMAL UNSATISFACTORY 4.
 Student maintains up-to-date and accurate experiential learning program records to independently analyze and evaluate program data.
 Evidence: (e.g., records, portfolios, training agreements, placement, data charts, data procedures, growth measures) 100% of students maintain up-to-date and accurate experiential learning program records and independently analyze and evaluate program data.
 At least 75% of students maintain up-to-date and accurate experiential learning program records and independently analyze and evaluate program data.
 At least 50% students maintain up- to-date and accurate experiential learning program records.
 Fewer than 50% of all students maintain up-to-date and accurate experiential learning program records.
 5. Students have comprehensive experiential learning programs that show evidence of growth through annual summative data to administrators and stakeholders.
 Evidence: (e.g., summary records, data charts, growth measures) Annual summary data is shared to administrators and stakeholders showing evidence of growth in 100% of students completing experiential learning programs.
 Annual summary data is shared to administrators and stakeholders showing evidence of growth in at least 75% of students completing experiential learning programs.
 Annual summary data is shared to administrators and stakeholders showing evidence of growth in at least 50% of students completing experiential learning programs.
 Annual summary data is shared to administrators and stakeholders showing evidence of growth in fewer than 50% of students completing experiential learning programs.
-Student's experiential learning programs are evaluated and assessed for technical knowledge, skill and growth.
+6. Student's experiential learning programs are evaluated and assessed for technical knowledge, skill and growth.
 Evidence: (e.g., lesson plans, training plans, employer evaluations) Evaluation of experiential learning programs measures attainment of career-technical content standards.
 Evaluation of experiential learning programs measures attainment of knowledge and skill.
 Evaluation of experiential learning programs measures accuracy of records and regular assessments.
 There is no evidence of student experiential learning programs evaluation.
-7. Students have access to Work-based Learning experiences within the program and are participating fully in those opportunities.
-20% of students complete a 250 hour Work-based Learning experience over the course of their program experience.
-15% of students complete a 250 hour Work-based Learning experience over the course of their program experience.
-Some, but less than 15% students complete a 250 hour Work-based Learning experience over the course of their program experience.
-No students are completing a 250 hour Work-based Learning experience over the course of their program experience.
+7. Students have access to Work- Based Learning experiences within the program and are participating fully in those opportunities.
+10% of students complete a 250 hour Work-Based Learning experience over the course of their program experience.
+8% of students complete a 250 hour Work-Based Learning experience over the course of their program experience.
+Some students complete a 250 hour Work-Based Learning experience over the course of their program experience.
+Students are not completing 250 hour Work-Based Learning experiences.

-STANDARD #9: LEADERSHIP DEVELOPMENT/CTSO
+Standard #9: Leadership Development/CTSO